mattmartin14/dream_machine/substack/articles/2026.08.24-quack-attack/README.md

 # Quack EC2 POC

-This Terraform root deploys one Ubuntu ARM64 EC2 instance, an Elastic IP, a CIDR-restricted security group, and a private S3 bucket for DuckLake Parquet data.
+The `terraform/` module deploys one Ubuntu ARM64 EC2 instance, an Elastic IP, a CIDR-restricted security group, and a private S3 bucket for DuckLake Parquet data.
 The instance's EBS root volume stores the Quack `.duckdb` catalog and defaults to `delete_root_volume_on_termination = false` so a stop/start or reboot preserves it.
 The bootstrap installs DuckDB 1.5.5 and starts Quack under systemd.

 The server is launched by systemd as: